STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 ### `group_by()` is a mighty weapon

-I have found friends and family love to ask seemingly innocuous questions like, "which country experienced the sharpest 5-year drop in life expectancy?".
+I have found ~~friends and family~~ collaborators love to ask seemingly innocuous questions like, "which country experienced the sharpest 5-year drop in life expectancy?".
 In fact, that is a totally natural question to ask.
 But if you are using a language that doesn't know about data, it's an incredibly annoying question to answer.

 `dplyr` offers powerful tools to solve this class of problem.